bvb000/DiplomaThesis/README.md

 This repository shows the implementation of the IGS coseismic slip prediction workflow, applied to Nevada Geodetic Laboratory's affiliated stations in Greece.
-IGS uses the Okada 1985 surface deformation model, along with scaling laws by Mai & Beroza (2000), Yen & Ma (2011), and Yen & Ma (2011).
+IGS uses the Okada 1985 surface deformation model, along with scaling laws by Mai & Beroza (2000), Yen & Ma (2011), and Metevier et al. (2014).
 This workflow is applied to the 10 largest earthquakes in Greece from years 2000-2020, according to the Global Centroid Moment Tensor catalog.

 Point-Source_Okada.ipynb uses the point source model of Okada.
 The resulting deformations are saved in the Point folder.